CleanroomMC/HadEnoughItems/README.md

  * Removable "Recipe By" tooltip in recipe menu
  * More information available in recipe tabs
  * Better ordering of recipes in certain contexts
+ * Better rendering of ingredient amounts to improve clarity
+ * Bookmark Groups

 ### For Devs:
 Add CleanroomMC's repository and depend on HEI's maven entry: